-- The district has provided enhanced curriculum including textbooks, teaching materials, software, and technology to support quality instruction - → 74% strongly disagree or disagree, 14% neutral - Professional development opportunities have developed my instructional competence by producing data driven results of improved student learning outcomes - o → 79% strongly disagree or disagree, 13% neutra - The culture and climate throughout the district is positive, and I feel valued and respected as a teaching professional - 88% strongly disagree or disagree, 8% neutral - Created a culture of fear and distrust throughout the district - High school staff required to reapply for positions despite having been repeatedly denied basic essentials (ex: safety plans/drills, updated textbooks, teaching materials, attendance policy, etc) - Slush fund of middle schoolers money → \$5 for lost student badge with no record of deposits.
+- The district has provided enhanced curriculum including textbooks, teaching materials, software, and technology to support quality instruction - $\circ \rightarrow 74\%$ strongly disagree or disagree, 14% neutral - Professional development opportunities have developed my instructional competence by producing data driven results of improved student learning outcomes - $\circ \rightarrow 79\%$ strongly disagree or disagree, 13% neutral - The culture and climate throughout the district is positive, and I feel valued and respected as a teaching professional - 88% strongly disagree or disagree, 8% neutral

-- Former retired administrator fired from the district for falsifying time cards and is now working back in the district -- rehired under current administration - Title I and tutor services removed from classroom instruction to support administrative salaries - New purchased service vendor programs: Kickboard, Whetstone, ANET, Unbound, Engage New York are ineffective; with poor implementation and a lack of training → vendors are charter school affiliates of the CEO. - \$43 million of general fund and Title I funds being appropriated in an unknown 598 account. - Public Records Request policy violations with the response timeframe and handling public records requests.
-Members of the Lorain City public have conveyed their public records requests were being ignored going back to April and May 2019. - Misappropriation of Public Funds involving the relocation reimbursements paid to Chief Schools Officer, in the total amount of \$15,959.89 (Check # 175113) The referenced Purchase Orders are #0402789 and #0402700.
-Documents in questions for reimbursement are: - Cashier checks to "2100 Center Rd Avon LLC" (2 @ \$2100.00 each, totaling \$4200.00) Check# 210154220 on 12/10/17 Check# 210154219 on 12/18/17 - No back up documentation was provided regarding this expenditure reimbursement - United Van Lines, LLC Invoice # (\$3708.19) does not include itemized receipts or itemized description list as compared to other moving companies back-up documents - Airbnb, Inc. (\$3976.16) 44 nights in a luxury condo in Washington DC, January 17-March 2, 2018
+- High school staff required to reapply for positions despite having been repeatedly denied basic essentials (ex: safety plans/drills, updated textbooks, teaching materials, attendance policy, etc.) - Created a slush fund of student money, \$5 for lost student badge with no record of deposits. - Title I and tutor services removed from classroom instruction to support administrative salaries - New purchased service vendor programs: Kickboard, Whetstone, ANET, Unbound, Engage New York are ineffective; with poor implementation and a lack of training → vendors are charter school affiliates of the former CEO. - \$43 million of general fund and Title I funds being appropriated in an unknown 598 account. - Public Records Request policy violations with the response timeframe and handling public records requests.
+Members of the Lorain City public have conveyed their public records requests were being ignored going back to April and May 2019. - Misappropriation of Public Funds involving the relocation reimbursements paid to Chief Schools Officer, in the total amount of \$15,959.89 (Check # 175113) the referenced Purchase Orders are #0402789 and #0402700.
+Documents in questions for reimbursement are: - Cashier checks to "2100 Center Rd Avon LLC" (2 @ \$2100.00 each, totaling \$4200.00) Check# 210154220 on 12/10/17 Check# 210154219 on 12/18/17 No back up documentation was provided regarding this expenditure reimbursement - United Van Lines, LLC Invoice # (\$3708.19) does not include itemized receipts or itemized description list as compared to other moving companies back-up documents - Airbnb, Inc. (\$3976.16) 44 nights in a luxury condo in Washington DC, January 17-March 2, 2018

 But how will we know if these claims of abuses of taxpayer dollars and disenfranchisement of a community's right of district oversight have been an effective model of school improvement?
-Has handing over the entire responsibility and power over the managerial, operational and financial well being of a school district provided a better educational experience for the students?
+Has handing over the entire responsibility and power over the managerial, operational and financial wellbeing of a school district provided a better educational experience for the students?
 There appears to be a pattern of behavior by CEO's under the state takeover model in both Lorain and Youngstown.

 I strongly encourage my fellow committee members to support this legislation, as we owe it to our teachers, parents, and taxpayers across the state to get to the bottom of this issue and once and for all determine if the state takeover plan that put in place Academic Distress Commissions has been an abject failure and should be repealed.
 A performance audit by the Ohio Auditor will bring us closer to this answer.
-Thank you for your consideration.
+Thank you for your consideration and I'm happy to answer any questions after testimony from my joint sponsor.